-For the Naval Hospital, Beaufort, South Carolina, the hospital modernization project will provide for the modernization of clinical and support spaces, alterations to provide adequate fire protection, provision of central air conditioning and the replacement of steam distribution and condensate return piping.
+For the Naval Hospital, Beaufort, South Carolina, the hospital modernization project will provide for the modernization of clinical and support spaces, alterations to provide adequate fire protection. provision of central air conditioning and the replacement of steam distribution and condensate return piping.

 The Committee approved the berthing pier project at the Naval Station, Charleston, to provide a berthing pier complete with utilities, dredging to 35 feet, extension of shore bulkhead and demolition of a small barge pier.
-Also at Naval Station, Charleston, a berthing pier utilities project which will provide "cold iron" utility services, was approved.
+Also at Naval Station, Charleston, a berthing pier utilities project which will provide "cold iron" utility services, was facility.

-At the Naval Supply Center, Charleston, the conversion of Pier K to a fueling pier will help meet the Coast Guard pollution requirements.
+At the Naval Supply Center, Charleston, the conversion of Pier K to a fueling pier will help meet the Coast Guard pollution requireor this Committee are shown in the following table: